Movistar Team (men's team)

-The team was formed as Reynolds, led by Ángel Arroyo and later by Pedro Delgado, who won a Tour de France and a Vuelta a España, and was subsequently sponsored by Banesto, under which name the team included 5-time Tour de France winner Miguel Induráin and Alex Zülle, twice winner of the Vuelta a España.
+The team was formed as Reynolds, led by Ángel Arroyo and later by Pedro Delgado, who won a Tour de France and a Vuelta a España, and was subsequently sponsored by Banesto, under which name the team included five-time Tour de France winner Miguel Induráin and Alex Zülle, twice winner of the Vuelta a España.
 The team offices are in Egüés, in Navarre, Spain.
-A later sponsor was Caisse d'Epargne, a French semi-cooperative banking group.
+A later sponsor was Caisse d'Épargne, a French semi-cooperative banking group.

 Having previously used Pinarello bikes, the team rode Canyon frames in 2014, with Campagnolo parts.
 Since 2008, Eusebio Unzué has been the manager of the team after the long running manager, José Miguel Echavarri, retired from the sport.
 The directeurs sportifs of the team are José Vicente García, Pablo Lastras, José Luis Jaimerena, Patxi Vila and Max Sciandri.

 History

 Reynolds (1980–1989)

 The team began in 1980 as the Reynolds team which José Miguel Echavarri as the directeur sportif.
 In 1982 signed a young Pedro Delgado who acted as a domestique for team leader Ángel Arroyo during the 1982 Vuelta a España.
 Arroyo won the Vuelta after his team controlled the race after he took the lead.
-But 48 hours after his Vuelta win, the results of a positive test were made known for Methylphenidate (Ritalin).
+48 hours after his Vuelta win, the results of a positive test were made known for Methylphenidate (Ritalin).

 Arroyo and the Reynolds team denied that Arroyo doped and asked for a B-analysis which confirmed the positive A-sample.
 Arroyo became the first winner of the Vuelta a España to be disqualified.
 Delgado changed teams in 1985 but returned to Reynolds in 1988 where he won the 1988 Tour de France and then the 1989 Vuelta a España with the team.
 In 1984, Miguel Induráin made his professional debut with the team.